ralna/spral/doc/Fortran/ssids.rst

    :f integer nemin [default=32]: supernode amalgamation threshold.
 Two
       neighbours in the elimination tree are merged if they both involve fewer than nemin eliminations.
 The default is used if nemin<1.
+   :f ignore_numa [default=true]: If true, all CPUs and GPUs are treated as
+      belonging to a single NUMA region.
+   :f use_gpu [default=true]: Use an NVIDIA GPU if present.
+   :f integer(long) min_gpu_work [default=1e10]: Minimum number of flops
+      in subtree before scheduling on GPU.
+   :f real max_load_inbalance [default=1.5]: Maximum permissiable load
+      inbalance for leaf subtree allocations.
+Values less than 1.0 are treated as 1.0.
+   :f real gpu_perf_coeff [default=1.5]: GPU perfromance coefficient.
+How many
+      times faster a GPU is than CPU at factoring a subtree.
    :f integer scaling [default=0]: scaling algorithm to use:

       +---------------+-------------------------------------------------------+